Rob Brown (ice hockey): Playing career

 As a youth, he played in the 1981 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Oshawa.

 Brown was a prolific scorer at the junior level, averaging over two points per game during his junior career.
 In particular, Brown flourished in 1986-87 winning multiple awards including Most Valuable Player (West), Top Scorer (West), and the inaugural WHL Plus-Minus Award.
 Brown also set the current Western Hockey League records for both assists and points with 136 and 212 respectively.
 He was also named CHL Player of the Year for the 1986-87 season.
 Brown won a gold medal as a member of Team Canada at the 1988 World Junior Ice Hockey Championships.

 Brown was drafted 67th overall by the Pittsburgh Penguins in the 1986 NHL Entry Draft.
 His best statistical NHL season was the 1988–89 season, when he played on a line with Mario Lemieux; placing fifth in league scoring, he set career highs with 49 goals, 66 assists, 115 points, 24 power play goals, 6 game-winning goals, and a +27 plus/minus rating.
 He was also the starting right winger for the 40th National Hockey League All-Star Game.
-The next season, he scored at a point per game average, registering 80 points in 80 games.
+The next season, he scored at a point-per-game average, registering 80 points in 80 games.
 Brown was traded on December 21, 1990 to the Hartford Whalers for Scott Young.
 In parts of two seasons, Brown had 73 points in 86 games for the Whalers before being traded on January 24, 1992 to the Chicago Blackhawks in exchange for Steve Konroyd.
 Brown finished the 1991-92 season playing 25 games for Chicago registering 16 points.
 In 1992-93, Brown split time with the Chicago Blackhawks and their minor league team the Indianapolis Ice.
 During the next few years, Brown would sign contracts with the Dallas Stars and Los Angeles Kings, but mostly played in the IHL.
 Brown led the IHL in scoring for three years and was awarded the James Gatschene Memorial Trophy for league MVP in 1993-94.
-His scoring production at the IHL level did not go unnoticed and on October 1, 1997 Brown returned to the Pittsburgh Penguins by signing a contract as a free agent.
-Brown played the next three seasons there; playing a total of 190 games while contributing 87 points.
+His scoring production at the IHL level did not go unnoticed and on October 1, 1997 Brown returned to the Pittsburgh Penguins, signing a contract as a free agent.
+Brown played the next three seasons there, playing a total of 190 games while contributing 87 points.
 Brown then returned to the minors, ending his career with the Chicago Wolves of the AHL in 2003.

-Brown served as a colour commentator for the Edmonton Oilers pay-per-view, and currently as an analyst on 630 CHED for Edmonton Oilers games.
+Brown served as a colour commentator for the Edmonton Oilers pay-per-view, and currently is an analyst on 880 CHED for Edmonton Oilers games.
+In addition to his work on 880 CHED, Brown is also a regular contributor to the Got Yer Back podcast, which is co-hosted by former Oilers defenceman Jason Strudwick and sports journalist Ryan Rishaug.
 He also became a hockey instructor with the St. Albert Sports Academy, St. Francis Xavier Hockey Academy, and NAX Hockey Academy.